-In our version, boma is a place of evening gatherings around the fire, place to enjoy your dinner in a private environment, safe and charming.
-Boma provides you familiar warmth, intimacy, pleasant time before you go to sleep.
+In our version, boma is a place of evening gatherings around the fire, a place to enjoy your dinner in a private environment that is safe and charming.
+Our Boma provides you with familiar warmth, intimacy, and pleasant time before you go to sleep.

 It is not a breakfast, it is not a lunch.
 Coined in England at the end of the 19th Century, this was always more than a term.
-Brunch is a way of life for the people that walk, move, enjoy something active end entertaining.
+Brunch is a way of life for the people that walk, move, and enjoy something active and entertaining.

 In South Africa, brunch is a favourite activity of many families.
 It is globally-distinctive in that the food consumed is light, buffet type but also very carefully chosen.
-Served with taste it is dedicated to provide you with the taste of Africa, the taste of safari.
+Served with careful thought it is dedicated to provide you with the taste of Africa, and the taste of safari.

 Sometimes we have to hurry in the morning to get a glimpse of the wildlife waking up.
 But, don’t worry!
 We know that you can’t do all the discoveries of the nature on an empty stomach.
 That is why our catering is following you everywhere.